Human rights in Mauritania: Prison and detention center conditions

 Prison conditions were harsh in 2011, and the government's capacity to administer detention facilities remained poor.

 There were credible reports of torture, beating, and abuse in police detention centers, several prisons throughout the country, and gendarmerie and military facilities.
 A new prison facility was opened in Aleg on 28 November, and another prison facility neared completion in Nouadhibou.
 The government, however, failed to allocate sufficient funds for improving prison conditions in the existing facilities during the year, and overcrowding, violence among inmates, and poor medical care in prisons continued.
 Many prisoners were unable to leave their extremely crowded cells or breathe fresh air for months or years at a time.
 Sanitation conditions were poor due to the lack of hygienic products such as soap and detergent and prison management's inability to dispose of waste properly.
 Malnutrition was a more serious problem, affecting vulnerable members of the prison population, particularly foreign inmates, prisoners without familial support, and individuals suffering from untreated diseases.
 The government did not respond robustly to allegations of inhumane conditions, although some progress was made in improving the quality of health care.

 Serious overcrowding and a lack of running water contributed to the spread of diseases in 2011.
 Prisoners with health problems received little or no care, and medical supplies remained insufficient.

-The holding areas in police stations in 2011 were also reportedly overcrowded, unsanitary, and poorly ventilated.
+The holding areas in police stations in 2011 were also reportedly overcrowded, unsanitary, and very poorly ventilated.

 There were no ombudsmen at the prison level in 2011.
 Regulations allowed the inmates in an institution to choose one of their number to represent them in dealings with management, and inmates occasionally did so during 2011.

 According to the penitentiary administration directorate in 2011, the women's prison is less crowded and therefore more comfortable than the men's.
 On the other hand, male guards participated in monitoring female inmates, who risked becoming victims of sexual violence.